-The leadership team sets the overall strategy and direction for the Faculty of Medicine, Dentistry & Health, supporting our departments and schools to accomplish world-class research and provide the best learning and teaching experience for our students.
+The leadership team sets the overall strategy and direction for the Faculty of Health, supporting our Schools to accomplish world-class research and provide the best learning and teaching experience for our students.

 Professor Ashley Blom